LionKimbro/lions_internet_office/README.md

 I'm setting up the directory tree like so:

 * `/`  -- the root directory for the project
-   * `time/`  -- the root directory of most data, which is laid out by year of origin
   * `2021/` -- the root directory for this year
     * `discussions/`  -- discussion summaries
       * `yyyy-mm-dd.md`  -- a summary or notes on a discussion on or around a particular day
-          * `usr/`  -- user-specific directory -- user folders will go in here
+    * `users/`  -- user-specific directory -- user folders will go in here
       * `lion/`  -- Lion's personal contributions directory (choosing myself for example)
-                * `img/`  -- images, named by any particular method
+        * `images/`  -- images, named by any particular method
           * `2021-09-05_image_name.png`  -- a particular image; note the date in the prefix
         * `entries/`  -- any particular entries, intended for public consumption
           * `index.md` -- a Markdown file, an index of other files in the directory
           * `2021-09-05_article-name-here.md` -- a Markdown file; note the date in the prefix
         * _user discretion_`/` -- any folder at the user's discretion
           * _user discretion_  -- any file at the user's discretion

-When you first use the repository, think up a simple name (all lower case, no spaces, no punctuation, basically: [a-z]+) and add a folder for yourself beneath `/time/2021/usr/` -- that will be your own folder.
+When you first use the repository, think up a simple name (all lower case, no spaces, no punctuation, basically: `[a-z]+`) and add a folder for yourself beneath `/2021/users/` -- that will be your own folder.

-You can do anything that you like with your own folder, but I hope that you will place images beneath `img/`, and articles (or anything else intended to be represented with a web page) under `entries/`.
+You can do anything that you like with your own folder, but I hope that you will place images beneath `images/`, and articles (or anything else intended to be represented with a web page) under `entries/`.

-Feel free also to edit the `discussions/yyyy-mm-dd.md` files, to take down notes for discussion on a particular day.
+Feel free also to edit the `/2021/discussions/yyyy-mm-dd.md` files, to take down notes for discussion on a particular day.

 My intention is that the paths to images and entries are considered "hard" rather than "soft" -- that we treat them as permanent unchanging immutable addresses.
 Of course, they are not, and I think we should think that maybe in the future we might relocate them.
 But for the time being at least, please consider them "hard" rather than "soft."